This consultation is now closed as of 2 May 2021.

 If you are aged 11-18, please contribute your views through the Youth Climate Conversation Survey. [now closed]

 All responses to the surveys are anonymous.
 The information we gather about you and the area you live or trade in helps us to analyse responses and will not be used for any other purpose.
 The information collected will be processed by the council in accordance with the General Data Protection Regulations 2018.
 Further information detailing how East Dunbartonshire Council holds and uses personal information - and a copy of the Sustainability Policy Privacy Notice.

-If you are a business, please fill in the Business Survey.
+If you are a business, please fill in the Business Survey. [now closed]

 General Climate Conversation Online Events